Lisp-MOTD/server/README.md

 * An arbitrary number of tags associated with it
 * An optional(??) expiration date for the message

+A published message also has:

+* A published timestamp

 The server side needs to support:

 * Fetching the latest N MOTDs or all since a given message ID